marcomarino123/magnopy/docs/source/user-guide/theory-behind/spin-hamiltonian.rst

     =
     \mu_B\boldsymbol{h}\sum_{\mu,\alpha} g_a \boldsymbol{S}_{\mu, \alpha}

-This term can be written as the first term of the expanded form if one define :math:`C_1 = 1` and :math:`\boldsymbol{J}_1(\boldsymbol{r}_{\alpha}) = \mu_B\boldsymbol{h} g_a`.
+This term can be written as the first term of the expanded form if one defines :math:`C_1 = 1` and :math:`\boldsymbol{J}_1(\boldsymbol{r}_{\alpha}) = \mu_B\boldsymbol{h} g_a`.